 Rewarded Video Ads

 Rewarded video ads are a great way to offer users an incentive to stay engaged in your app, while earning more ad revenue.
 The reward generally comes in the form of in-game currency (gold, coins, power-ups) and is distributed to the user after a successful video completion.

 MoPub’s mediation solution officially supports rewarded videos from popular ad networks.
 We give you the flexibility to work with these popular ad networks without any extra integration with network SDKs.
 We recommend placing rewarded video ads where your users are already engaging with in-app purchases or in locations where users may be seeking an in-app reward, such as the end of a game or at currency redemption points.
 Once your users have finished watching the video ad, you can designate the reward they will receive.

 - In the MoPub UI, create an account with MoPub, create an app, and create an ad unit whose format is ‘Rewarded Video’.

-- Follow our steps to get started by integrating the MoPub SDK into your project.
+- Follow our steps to integrate the MoPub SDK into your project.